-All flights to Bali require a stopover on the way – no airline in the UK offers direct flights.
-You can fly to Bali’s Ngurah Rai International Airport with Malaysia Airlines (via Kuala Lumpur), Etihad Airways (via Abu Dhabi), Cathay Pacific (via Hong Kong), Thai Airways (via Bangkok) and Qatar Airways (via Doha).
+We have a good choice of airlines that fly to Bali.
 Flights generally take between 15 and 18 hours.
-All flights offer the opportunity to stopover for free, meaning you get the chance to experience another country en-route to Bali.
+Many flights offer the opportunity to stopover for free, meaning you get the chance to experience another country en-route to Bali.

 British Citizens will require a full British passport when travelling to Indonesia, which must be valid for six months after departure from this country.
 All children and infants must also hold their own passports.
 You will not need a visa to enter Indonesia when visiting for up to 30 days.
 All travellers departing Indonesia will be required to pay 150,000 IDR Department Tax in Indonesian currency at the point of departure.

 English is widely spoken in the tourist areas, but the official language is Bahasa Indonesian and the most commonly spoken is Balinese.

 The easiest way to get around will likely be taxis, which are plentiful and relatively cheap.